quoder/dotfiles/README.md

 ```

-Make sure that `setup.sh` has required permissions to execute.
+Make sure that `setup.sh` has required permissions to execute and your language is UTF-8 enabled.
 Now,

 `./setup.sh`